Gaston Relens: Biography

-He was very sensitive to the joys and sorrows of his fellow human beings, which helps to explain his choice of topics: the farm labour, the loneliness of the blind man in the big city, the dangers and threats of war, the ups and downs of social life, the lost paradise, the unchanging rhythm of the seasons.
-At first he was influenced by expressionism, but very soon there was an evolution towards magic realism and symbolism, which delight us by the magnificent display of colour and the subtle harmony.
-The rich and delicate range of colouring transcends reality and turns into poetry.
+He was sensitive to social themes, which influenced his choice of subjects, including rural life, urban isolation, war, and seasonal changes.
+Initially influenced by expressionism, his style later developed towards elements of magic realism and symbolism, with a focus on color and composition.

-Numerous exhibitions have been held, especially in Brussels, Ghent, Antwerp, Mechelen, Lier, Genève, Villeneuve d’Ascq and Leiden.
-Two important retrospectives have taken place, in Mechelen, at the Cultureel Centrum Antoon Spinoy, from 6 October till 4 November 1990, and at the town hall of Schaarbeek, from 6 till 30 April 1991.
+Numerous exhibitions have been held, especially in Brussels, Ghent, Antwerp, Mechelen, Lier, Genève, Villeneuve d'Ascq, and Leiden.
+Two important retrospectives have taken place in Mechelen, at the Cultureel Centrum Antoon Spinoy, from 6 October till 4 November 1990; and at the town hall of Schaarbeek, from 6 till 30 April 1991.

 Gaston Relens lived in Rue de la Ruche / Bijenkorfstraat 43 in Schaarbeek.